SunstriderEmu/sunstrider-legacy/doc/install_linux.md

 	- **vmap4assembler**
 	- **mmaps_generator**

+	If not, make sure the TOOLS cmake option was enabled when building.
 	You'll need a WoW client to extract to use them.
 Copy all those binaries into the WoW 2.4.3 client folder.
 2. Run `mapextractor.exe` in the game directory.
 This will create two directories named `maps` and `dbc`.